-Marketed as “The World’s Only Natural Memory Foam Mattress,” Essentia mattresses are made with natural latex and essentials oils rather than petroleum products and harsh chemicals.
-Using a proprietary process, Essentia create genuinely plant-based foam mattresses that offer excellent cushioning and support without the off-gassing, sweatiness, and environmental degradation inherent to other memory foam mattresses.
+Marketed as “The World’s Only Natural Memory Foam Mattress,” Essentia mattresses are made with natural latex and essential oils rather than petroleum products and harsh chemicals.
+Using a proprietary process, Essentia creates genuinely plant-based foam mattresses that offer excellent cushioning and support without the off-gassing, sweatiness, and environmental degradation inherent to other memory foam mattresses.

 - Essentia Versus Conventional Memory Foam

 - A Closer Look at Essentia’s ‘6 Key Elements’

 - Proper Posture